Claudia200113/Mentorship/README.md

 - *Scriptable Objects:* SO used to set pools and spawners, creating cleaner code and ease changes.
 - *HUD:* Used to track score, lives and pickups.
 Uses a UI reference script of type singelton to set references and a UI updator that using the set references updates the game.
 - *Player Inventory:* Tracks pick-ups.
+- *Difficulty controlled by a costumizable curve:* The speed for enemies and map movement is set through a curve allowing smooth and controlled movement, in addition allowing to easily change the level difficulty, speed, and time to reach max. speed.
 - *Game/Audio/UI Managers:* Created using a Singleton pattern, used to get references and set general aspects such as pools and spawners.

-## How to run the game in this state
+## How to run the game
-To run the game the user can either run the scene called "Menu" or directly the "EndlessRunner" scene.
+The user just needs to run the scene called "Menu".
 No further set up is needed.

-## State of the game
-The game counts with a playable demo and most of the core mechanics are ready.
-Missing features include: a second type of enemies, sound effects and features to gradually increase level difficulty.
+Additionally, game can be played online on itch.io :